Animal consciousness is way more sophisticated than previously thought

 Comprehension of animals can lead to compassion

-Charles Darwin, father of evolution, believed that animals were conscious in the same way humans are.
-But his theory had long been discarded by the scientific community until very recently.
+Charles Darwin, known as the father of evolution, in deed believed that animals were conscious in the same way humans are.
+However, his theory had long been discarded by the scientific community until very recently.

 ‘The New York Declaration on Animal Consciousness’